c-blake/batch/README.md

 [^1]: At a low, but annoying cost of one fd per process, this idea could be done with a device driver or a VFS (e.g. write(2)ing batch structs to run), but that may have different performance characteristics.
-Since it is most naturally viewed as a "meta-system-call".
+It is most naturally viewed as a "meta-system-call".
+An implementation reflecting this makes the most sense.